nodtvedt/qlik-sense-r-regression-extension/README.md

 > Simple proof of concept Qlik Sense Extension to connect a Qlik Sense hypercube to an [Open CPU R web service](https://www.opencpu.org/).

-The extension creates a regression formula based on the Qlik Sense hypercube, and passes the formula and the contents of the hypercube to the R function lm() on an Open CPU web service.
+The extension creates a regression formula based on the Qlik Sense hypercube, and passes the formula and the contents of the hypercube to the R function [lm()](http://www.rdocumentation.org/packages/stats/functions/lm) on an Open CPU web service.

-As of now, the visualisation of the results is bare-bones at best (and now I'm being generous).
+As of now, the visualisation of the results is somewhat bare-bones (and now I'm being generous).

 # Installation